Nigeria

 Interest expense

-The Finance Act (through the introduction of a new seventh schedule) provides a limitation (30% of EBITDA) on interest expense on foreign connected party debt (which includes debt guaranteed either implicitly or explicitly).
+The Act provides a limitation of 30% of earnings before interest, taxes, depreciation and amortisation (EBITDA) on interest expense on connected party debt (which includes local and foreign debt guaranteed either implicitly or explicitly).
 Excess interest can be carried forward for up to five years.

 Bad debt